Personal Loan Eligibility Criteria You Need to Know Before You Apply

 Are personal loans hard to get?

-Getting a personal loan is simple as long as you meet the lender’s requirements for eligibility and are generally flexible with interest rates.
+Getting a personal loan is simple as long as you meet the lender’s requirements for eligibility and are generally flexible with personal loan interest rates.
 However, you want to make sure you’re getting the best rates and terms on your personal loan.
 Be sure to compare the APR’s offered against several lenders before you sign up.
 Some lenders, for example, charge application fees and prepayment penalties while others, like LendingClub, do not, which can affect your overall cost.

 Do I need a high credit score to qualify for a personal loan?